Skip to content

 How much can you actually earn reselling on these platforms?

 Casual resellers clearing their own closet typically earn $200 to $600 before inventory runs dry.
 Professional resellers sourcing from thrift stores, estate sales, and liquidation pallets earn $2,000 to $5,000 monthly, but that’s a real business operation with sourcing, photography, and shipping infrastructure behind it.
-The casual numbers above match what we kept across our 12-item test.
+The casual range above is what a typical closet cleanout returns.

 Is cross-listing worth the time?